World War II

 Current interpretation and general communication about World War II in the New Forest is also limited to a number of well-known sites, which further increases the bias in knowledge about our recent past.
 So despite a resurging interest in local history and information about World War II, the important role that the New Forest played during the period remains generally unknown by both visitors and residents alike.

-The New Forest Remembers Project intends to address the lack of survey work, knowledge and understanding about the New Forest’s role in World War II and aims to bring the war years alive for a wide range of people including residents, visitors, school children and community groups, offering a wide range of volunteering opportunities.
+The New Forest Remembers Project is working to address the lack of survey work, knowledge and understanding about the New Forest's role in World War II and aims to bring the war years alive for a wide range of people including residents, visitors, school children and community groups, offering a wide range of volunteering opportunities.
 All of the information gathered during the project will be published in a final report or on our Interactive Portal, which allows the community to engage with their World War II heritage.

 Click on the image below to be taken to the interactive digital portal.
 Some of the map features on the portal will temporarily be removed until the New Year as the website undergoes a revamp for 2015 to include World War I memories and records